Back to blog

 For older systems, the fix may become part of a legacy software modernization roadmap rather than a one-off performance patch.
 That is common when bottlenecks come from tightly coupled modules, brittle deployment scripts, unsupported dependencies, or database designs that cannot support current usage.

-4. Review Database And Data Access Patterns
+5. Review Database And Data Access Patterns

 Database performance audits should start with workload shape, not just hardware size.
 Identify the highest-volume queries, slowest queries, lock-heavy transactions, missing indexes, connection pool pressure, N+1 patterns, expensive joins, report queries running against production tables, and background jobs competing with customer traffic.

 Then separate quick fixes from structural fixes.
 Adding an index may be enough for one route.
 A reporting workload may need read replicas, materialized views, cached aggregates, or a separate analytics pipeline.
 A write-heavy system may need queue redesign, partitioning, or a data model review.
+If the bottleneck is rooted in data model fit rather than raw capacity, use a web application database selection review before committing to a larger managed tier.

 FindingFast ActionLonger-Term Action